 Transferring the Del Mar Gold Line Station Parking Structure to LACMTA ownership and management will require that the LACMTA include the operating and maintenance costs for the facility in its budget.
-Staff expects that such costs will be included in the LACMTA Budget soon after a transfer agreement is executed between the LACMTA, the Construction Authority and the City of Pasadena.
+Staff expects that such costs will be included in the LACMTA Budget soon after-will perform due diligence and report back to the Board on the operating costs before the September 2005 Board meeting and before a transfer agreement is executed between the LACMTA, the Construction Authority and the City of Pasadena.